-AGITATION ORIENTATION AND CLOUDING OF SENSORIUM Observation Ask: "What day is this?
+ORIENTATION AND CLOUDING OF SENSORIUM Ask: "What day is this?
 Where are you?
+Who am I?"

-Who am I?'
-0 normal activity 0 oriented and can do serial additions 1 somewhat more than normal activity 1 cannot do serial additions or is uncertain about date 2 2 disoriented for date by no more than 2 calendar days 3 3 disoriented for date by more than 2 calendar days 4 moderately fidgety and restless 4 disoriented for place and/or person 5 5 6 Serial additions-ask patient to add by 7s.
-7 paces back and forth during most of the interview, or constantly thrashes about
+- 0 oriented and can do serial additions - 1 cannot do serial additions or is uncertain about date - 2 disoriented for date by no more than 2 calendar days - 3 disoriented for date by more than 2 calendar days - 4 disoriented for place and/or person - Serial additions-ask patient to add by 7s.